james-millner/jamesmillner.dev/content/posts/13-Narrly/index.md

 ## Shipping It

 It would be hard to not include that using LLM's has enabled me to work faster, albeit in areas.
-It's not all been smooth sailing though, it's certainly created a mess that's hard to be untangled as well.
-I wanted this to be built in technologies that I could still step into, still be able to wrestle with when I eventually hit the usage limits.
+It's not all been smooth sailing though, it's certainly created its fair share of mess, but I've taken a spec driven development approach to it so that I can help steer each small step.
+I also wanted this to be built in technologies that I could still step into, still be able to wrestle with when I eventually hit the usage limits.

-It terms of making it look professional, it's all tied up with: a domain. a terms page.
-A privacy policy that I actually had to sit, review and think about, because people are uploading work that isn't theirs to give away.
-Deciding what happens to those files
-(they're processed on our own kit in the EU, they never go near a third-party AI platform, and they're binned when you close the tab).
+There was lots to consider; Deciding what happens to those files (they're processed on our own kit in the EU, they never go near a third-party AI platform, and they're binned when you close the tab).
 Writing an FAQ in plain English rather than the version I'd write for another engineer, after all it isn't a purely technical write up.
+Also how on earth to a make the interface simple enough to just do the task while being informative enough to give you confidence it succeeded.

 There's no sign-up, no login, and we don't ask for your name or your email.
 It's free while it's in early access, mostly because it's early and early feedback is valuable right now.